srobo/docs/team_admin/user_accounts.md

 ### Account creation

-To create competitor accounts, visit the [user management page](/userman), and log in.
+To create user accounts, visit the [user management page](/userman), and log in.
 In a column on the left, you'll see a list of users currently registered for your team.
 At the bottom is a link marked 'Register users'.
-Click on this, and you'll be presented with a form for competitor user details.
+Click on this, and you'll be presented with a form for user user details.
 Fill this in (adding rows as appropriate), click submit, and we'll begin the account creation process.

 Once you've submitted this data, you'll receive an email confirming the registration.
-We'll also email the competitor to confirm their email address, and to give them their usernames and passwords.
+We'll also email the user to confirm their email address, and to give them their usernames and passwords.
 If they don't confirm their email address within two days, you'll get an email saying that their registration expired; if this happens, you will need to